threader/sf_sdl/readme-amiga.txt

 In bin dir are the files that are need that a configure script detect SDL correct with pkgconfig.copy the files to your bin path. when you do crosscompile and have more compilers, be careful i dont know a way how more than 1 pkgconfig can work together.

+build of sdl_noixemul:

+activate in thread/amigaos/sdl_systhread.c the line
+#define NOIXEMUL

 -----------------------------

+SDL1.2.14c

+toggle fullscreen clear now window/screen correct

+SDL 1.2.14b

+on window mode when SDL Window is open or resize it is now clear with black (do not work in before version)

 SDL1.2.14